Kuadrant/architecture/rfcs/0000-limitador-multithread-inmemory.md

 Enhancing the Limitador service to process requests in parallel and being capable of operating in the previously described modes, entails considering various implications.

-Firstly, ensuring consistency in storing counter values across multiple threads is paramount to maintinging the integrity of rate limiting operations.
+Firstly, ensuring consistency in storing counter values across multiple threads is paramount to maintaining the integrity of rate limiting operations.
 This involves implementing robust concurrency control mechanisms to prevent race conditions and data corruption when accessing and updating shared counter data.

-Additionally, choosing the data structure that will store the counter values must prioritize efficiency and thread safety to handle concurrect access effectively.
+Additionally, choosing the data structure that will store the counter values must prioritize efficiency and thread safety to handle concurrent access effectively.

 Finally, considering that initially we will implement the setup of the mode at the service initialization time, balancing the need for strict adherence to defined limits with the desire to maximize throughput presents a trade-off that we could